wbreza/pre-commit-hooks/detect-secrets/README.md

 These scripts simplify the complexity of managing and activating the dependent python virtual environments for you.

 > For complete control of your secret detection process review the [full usage documentation](https://github.com/yelp/detect-secrets#usage).

+### Common Issues

+Depending on the set of technologies included in your repo you may run into some of these common scenarios:

+**Catching secret like strings such as hashes in `package-lock.json`**

+In this case you can exclude these files from scanning by setting the `exclude` parameter in yoru `.pre-commit-config.yaml` file.
+The `exclude` parameter expects a regular expression as a value.

 ### Generate a baseline of all flagged items